Stormy Gray Concrete Dye Photo Gallery

 Try different techniques (sponge, rag, brush, sprayer) to get the look you like.

-Watch the Direct Colors videos for tips and ideas. - Direct Colors Products Used:
+Watch the Direct Colors videos for tips and ideas. - Other Products Used:

 P36 sandpaper